 - Steinecke A, Terrell C. Progress for whose future?
 The impact of the Flexner Report on medical education for racial and ethnic minority physicians in the United States.
 Acad Med.
 Feb 2010;85(2):236-45. doi:10.1097/ACM.0b013e3181c885be

-Stay tuned here for recommend readings for future episodes, about one post for every two episodes, once a month.
+Stay tuned to our blog for recommend readings for future episodes, about one post for every two episodes, once a month.
 We welcome your feedback and comments.